tp-hk/web-app-lab/Udemy/README.md

 - When react needs to render objects of the same type (e.g. list item), it assumes that the objects come in as a list.
 Having a key helps React determine which object to re-render when item is updated
 - passing callback from parent to child through `this.props.parentFunction` is ok, but it's uncommon to go more than two levels
 - Component-level state: state that only affects one instance.
 In redux, there can be application-level state
+- The `ref` property in react allows a component to connect to an HTML element.
+E.g. when calling `this.refs.map`, the component with the `ref='map'` property can be accessed

 ## Redux
 - Redux manages the app. state (e.g. number counter, list of books, currently selected book); React represents the view; React-redux is used to connect Redux and React